 Acrylic Visor:

-Software & LibrariesThe firmware for this project is developed on the Arduino platform using the Arduino IDE.
+Software & LibrariesThe firmware for this project is developed using the Arduino platform and can be compiled and uploaded using the Arduino IDE.

 - INA226